Puppy trauma affecting rescue dog behaviour and fearfulness

 As a trauma specialist and dog advocate I welcome the recent study on puppyhood trauma and how it affects dogs throughout their lives.

-It makes perfect sense that puppyhood affects how a dog copes with the World for the rest of their life, considering people struggle for generations from childhood trauma and we all share the same mammalian nervous system.
+It makes perfect sense that puppyhood affects how a dog copes with the world for the rest of their life, considering people struggle for generations from childhood trauma and we all share the same mammalian nervous system.

 A recent study from Harvard University has provided the most comprehensive look yet at how early life experiences shape aggression and fear in dogs.
-Published in Scientific Reports this October, the research analysed nearly 4,500 dogs and uncovered undeniable parallels between trauma's effects on dogs and humans.

-The research team, led by Julia Espinosa from Harvard's Department of Human Evolutionary Biology, found that adverse experiences during a puppy's first six months of life, including abuse, neglect, attacks by other animals, or abandonment, were strongly linked to increased aggression and fearfulness in adulthood.
+Biology, found that adverse experiences during a puppy's first six months of life (including abuse, neglect, attacks by other animals, or abandonment) were strongly linked to increased aggression and fearfulness in adulthood.

-Perhaps the most interesting finding is that trauma's impact varies dramatically by breed.
 American Eskimo Dogs, American Leopard Hounds, and Siberian Huskies showed the strongest increases in problematic behaviours following early adversity.
-Meanwhile, Labrador Retrievers, known for their stable temperaments, showed relatively little behavioural change even after traumatic experiences.

 This suggests that genetics and environment interact in complex ways to shape behaviour.
 Some breeds may carry genetic factors that make them more resilient to stress, whilst others might be particularly vulnerable.
-The researchers propose this could relate to what different breeds were originally selected for: dogs bred for guarding or hunting large game showed different response patterns than those bred primarily as companions.

 What This Means For Us Rescuers

 When we rescue a dog with an unknown history it can be tempting to believe that if they are safe then they will feel safe.
 It's not as straightforward as that though.
-This knowledge isn't a reason not to rescue though - not a bit - this awareness gives us the tools to understand and therefore empower our rescue dogs!

-This research contributes to our growing understanding of how adverse childhood experiences affect mammals broadly.
 The parallels between dogs and humans are particularly striking: both species show that early trauma can have lifelong behavioural consequences, with the severity depending on both genetic factors and the timing of the adverse experiences.

 As Erin Hecht, the study's senior author, noted: